Madatha Kaja: Release and reception

 The film was released on 29 September 2011.
 The film was received with mixed to negative reviews.
-Suresh Kavirayani of Times of India gave a decent 2.5 of 5 rating for the film and said the film was a time-pass watch.
-Mahesh from 123 Telugu gave a 2.75 of 5 rating for the film and commented that although Madatha Kaja had few decent laughs but there was a lot going against the film than in favour of it.
+Suresh Kavirayani of Times of India gave a 2.5 of 5 star rating for the film and said the film was a time-pass watch.
+Radhika Rajamani of Rediff.com rated the film 1.5/5 stars and wrote, "There's nothing sweet about Madatha Kaja even though the film is named after a sweet delicacy from Andhra!"
 The film fared relatively well at the box-office despite the negative reviews and was declared an average grosser.